Emerson College: Student performance organizations

 The college has several student groups focused on theater productions.
-This includes the BlueJay Theatre Collective, the college's newest founded in 2023;the emShakes Theatre Co. that focuses on Shakespeare and classic works "with a twist"; Kidding Around, focused on theatre for young audiences (TYA) and intergenerational audiences; the Mercutio Troupe, founded in 1972 as an all female Shakespeare group; turned into a organizations that focuses on creating art that test political intrigue.
+This includes the BlueJay Theatre Collective, the college's newest founded in 2023; the emShakes Theatre Co. that focuses on Shakespeare and classic works "with a twist"; Kidding Around, focused on theatre for young audiences (TYA) and intergenerational audiences; the Mercutio Troupe, founded in 1972 as an all female Shakespeare group; turned into an organizations that focuses on creating art that test political intrigue.
 The RareWorks Theatre Company that produces new works and underrepresented plays; and a student-led subsect of Boston's CHUANG Stage, Boston's Asian American theatre company in residence at the Boston Center for the Arts (BCA).
 The college also dance troupes such as the Emerson Dance Company and the Emerson Urban Dance Theatre.
 The group was founded in 2006 by Michael Love as a way bring styles like hip-hop, street jazz, and rhythm tap to Emerson audiences.

 Student radio

 WECB is the campus student run radio station, overseen by a faculty advisor.
 WECB broadcasts online at its website and on closed-circuit campus television (channel 56).

-In 1983–84, WECB was scheduled for demolition without reconstruction, as part of the Mass Communications $1.6M renovation project.
+In 1982, WECB was scheduled for demolition without reconstruction, as part of the Mass Communications $1.6M renovation project.
 Carol Kamerschen, Greg Weremey, Barry Scott and Russ Weisenbacher were instrumental in fighting the board of trustees, and convincing them to allow Weremey and Weisenbacher to design and build new studios at 126 Beacon Street, replacing the former facilities at 130 Beacon Street, 4th floor.

 ETIN (Emerson's Talk and Information Network), an online talk radio service run by students, is also housed in the same space as WERS and WECB.